[sharelines]Partnerships between the public and private sector can help usher in new technology adoption.

 Automakers were further motivated to gain access to government funding and research labs and to demonstrate industry leadership to stockholders, and they were sincerely committed to forging a more positive relationship with government.

-Both sides of the partnership had an interest indetroad1 reducing fuel consumption and greenhouse gas emissions.
+Both sides of the partnership had an interest in reducing fuel consumption and greenhouse gas emissions.
 US oil imports were steadily increasing, contributing over $150 million per day to the trade deficit; the fuel economy of new US vehicles had not improved in almost ten years; the expanding international market for vehicles placed high value on low fuel consumption; and battery limitations were undermining the ability of automakers to produce battery-electric vehicles in response to the ZEV mandate.

 Rhetoric vs. Reality